 Stuffed Giant Pasta Shells

-The Recipe: The perfect companion for a cozy night in, try this cheesy stuffed giant pasta shells recipe.
-Those giant shells are called conchiglie and they are perfect for holding the cheesy mixture of ricotta, parmesan, and egg that this recipe calls for.
+The Recipe: These cheesy stuffed giant pasta shells are perfect for a cozy night in.
+The shells are called conchiglie and are perfect for holding the cheesy mixture of ricotta, parmesan, and egg that this recipe calls for.
 Serve with a green bitter salad to complete the meal.

 The Pro Tip: “Cheesy goodness squashed into pasta shells and baked in a tomato passata—not much more to say really, other than it is really bloody good,” says Sarah Tuck of Stuck in the Kitchen.
 According to her, this vegetarian dish is a winner even among ardent meat lovers.